sairatabassum/Counter.github.io/README.md

 # Counter
-### This is simple counter for counting.
+### This is a simple counter for counting.
 Increment & Decrement :nerd_face:

 <hr> </hr>